lukaskreibig/trainchartschedule/README.md

 ## Overview

-The Train Schedule Chart is an advanced web application designed for comprehensive visualization of train schedules.
-It uniquely combines the strengths of Next.js for server-side rendering and SEO benefits, with React.js for building a dynamic user interface.
-Leveraging D3.js for sophisticated charting capabilities and employing Material-UI components for a modern and accessible user interface, the application caters to both technical and non-technical users alike.
-This project features a dual deployment approach: a primary version that integrates with Postgres and is hosted on Supabase with frontend blockchain interactions managed by Drizzle, alongside a local development version that uses SQLite and Node GTFS for direct data importation.
+The Train Schedule Chart is an innovative web application designed for the comprehensive visualization of train schedules.
+It combines the power of Next.js for server-side rendering and SEO enhancements with React.js for creating a dynamic user interface.
+The application uses D3.js for advanced charting capabilities and Material-UI for modern, accessible UI components.
+A distinctive feature of this project is its use of Drizzle as an ORM (Object-Relational Mapping) tool, facilitating efficient data management and interactions between the application's backend and its Postgres database hosted by Supabase.

 ## Versions

-- **Deployed Version:** Accessible at [trainchartschedule.vercel.app](https://trainchartschedule.vercel.app), this version stands as the most current iteration, featuring robust data management through Postgres and seamless backend services via Supabase.
-It further benefits from Drizzle for efficient frontend blockchain interactions, showcasing the full capabilities of the app in a live environment.
+- **Deployed Version:** Hosted at [trainchartschedule.vercel.app](https://trainchartschedule.vercel.app), this version integrates Postgres for database management, Supabase for backend services, and utilizes Drizzle for ORM, streamlining data interactions and management.
+It represents the most up-to-date iteration, offering an interactive and seamless user experience.

-- **Local Development Version:** Found on the 'nodegtfs' branch on GitHub, this version is designed for local development.
-It utilizes SQLite for database management and Node GTFS for straightforward local data importation.
-Although slightly older, with the caveat that S-Bahn stations are identified by their route_id rather than their actual S-Bahn number.
+- **Local Development Version:** Available on the 'nodegtfs' branch, this version is optimized for local development, using SQLite for database management and Node GTFS for direct local data importation.
+It's important to note that in this version, S-Bahn stations are labeled by their route_id instead of their actual S-Bahn number.

 ## Features

-- **Dynamic Train Schedule Visualization with D3.js:** Offers interactive, in-depth charting capabilities that transform raw data into engaging visual stories.
+- **Dynamic Train Schedule Visualization with D3.js:** Leverages interactive charting to present data in a compelling way.
-- **Interactive Filter Controls for Selecting Apps and Time Ranges:** Enables users to refine what data they see based on their specific interests or requirements.
+- **Interactive Filter Controls:** Enables users to select specific apps and time ranges, customizing the data display.
-- **Option to Show or Hide Stations:** Allows for a customized display, focusing attention on the most pertinent information.
+- **Option to Show or Hide Stations:** Provides the ability to customize the display for clarity.
-- **Responsive and Accessible UI with Material-UI Components:** Ensures that the app is usable across a wide range of devices and accessible to users with different needs.
+- **Responsive and Accessible Design:** Ensures compatibility across a wide range of devices and accessibility needs with Material-UI components.
-- **Next.js and React.js Integration:** Utilizes Next.js for enhanced server-side rendering and SEO optimization, paired with React.js for its efficient, component-based UI construction.
+- **Next.js and React.js for Frontend Development:** Uses Next.js for server-side rendering and React.js for its component-based UI, enhancing user experience and SEO.
+- **Efficient Data Management with Drizzle ORM:** Utilizes Drizzle as an ORM tool for streamlined database interactions, facilitating smooth data retrieval and updates.
-- **Postgres, Supabase, and Drizzle Integration:** For the deployed version, ensuring robust data management and interactive capabilities through advanced technology stacks.
+- **Support for Postgres and Supabase in the Deployed Version:** Employs robust technologies for database management and backend services.
-- **Local Development Support with SQLite and Node GTFS:** Provides developers with the tools needed for local setup and direct data importation, facilitating ease of development and testing.
+- **Local Development Support with SQLite and Node GTFS:** Allows for easy setup and testing with direct data importation capabilities.

 ## Prerequisites